-EMERGENCY PROCEDURES GUIDE AWARENESS
+EMERGENCY PROCEDURES AWARENESS

-It is the responsibility of each department to ensure all their employees are familiar with their EPG.
-General training should be a part of onboarding for new employees, and all employees should review the EPG on a regular basis.
-This includes awareness of the EPG, a physical tour of evacuation routes, location of first aid kits and AED(s), and special building circumstances.
+It is the responsibility of each department and school to ensure all their employees are familiar with the emergency procedures.
+General training should be a part of onboarding for new employees, and all employees should review the appropriate BEAP/s on a regular basis.
+This includes awareness of the emergency procedures, a physical tour of evacuation route/s and building evacuation location/s, location of first aid kits and AED(s), and unique building circumstances.